greygore/dotfiles/README.md

 ### Permanent changes

-#### OS X
+#### macOS

 The command line tools are not easily removed, nor should it be necessary to remove them.
 Seriously, don't worry about it.

-Some OS X customizations not using `defaults` require additional commands to undo.
-Eventually there will be a `osx_reset.sh` script to undo all these settings, but until then you'll have to [Google](http://google.com/) the command to look for solutions.
+Some macOS customizations not using `defaults` require additional commands to undo.
+Eventually there will be a `macos_reset.sh` script to undo all these settings, but until then you'll have to [Google](http://google.com/) the command to look for solutions.

 #### Homebrew & Cask installs